PVC Fittings and PVC Connection Guide

 PVC End Types and Adhesives

 PVC pipes and fittings will fit together in a tight or close-fitting manner without any adhesives.
 However, they wouldn’t be watertight.
 So if fluids are supposed to pass from your pipe, you need to ensure that there are no leaks.
-To do that, there are various ways, and which method you’re going to use depends on what you are connecting.
+To do, there are various ways to, and which method you’re going to use depends on what you are connecting.

 I’m sure everyone has seen a PVC pipe at least once.
 PVC pipe itself doesn’t have any intertwined or threaded ends.
 That’s the prime reason why most PVC pipes have slip ends.
 The term “Slip” in PVC doesn’t mean that the fitting will be slippery.
 Instead, it means that the fitting will slip right over the pipe.
 When in slip fitting, the connection might seem tight and hard; however, it needs to be sealed to transport any liquid.
 PVC cement seals the pipe through a chemical reaction, forming a chemical bond between the plastic of one part to another.